stirlab/freeswitch-kickstart/INSTALL.md

    * <code>rebuild-conference.sh</code>: If the source code for Verto Communicator is updated such that its dependencies change, this script can be used to rebuild the dependencies.

 ### Remote (usually production) servers.
- 1. Start with a fresh Debian 8 install
+ 1. Start with a fresh [Debian 8.x](https://www.debian.org/releases/jessie) install.
  1. Make sure the hostname of the server is set to the fully qualified domain name wanted for the installation.
 You can use the hostname command to set it, eg. ```hostname www.example.com```
  1. Load ```production/debian_bootstrap.sh``` to the server, make sure it's executable, and execute it.
  1. When it completes, follow the instructions below for configuring pillar data and SSL certs *(the bootstrap script installs freeswitch-kickstart at <code>/var/local/git/freeswitch-kickstart</code>)*.